NorthLink Ferries: Serco NorthLink Ferries

 The Northern Isles ferry service was re-tendered in 2011/12 as NorthLink Ferries Limited's contract came to an end.

 Initially, the contract's two services (Aberdeen-Lerwick and Scrabster-Stromness) were to be de-bundled.
 Eligible bids for the services were received from Pentland Ferries (which expressed interest in the Scrabster-Stromness service only), Sea-Cargo A/S (which expressed interest in the Aberdeen-Lerwick service only), P&O Ferries, Shetland Line (1984) Limited (part of local haulage and freight company Streamline Shipping Group), Serco, and the incumbent NorthLink Ferries Limited.
 The Scottish Government subsequently re-bundled the routes, when insufficient interest was shown in the separate routes.

 On 4 May 2012, Transport Scotland announced that Serco was the preferred bidder.
 This decision was legally challenged in the Court of Session by rival bidder Shetland Line (1984) Limited on the basis that the Scottish Government had allegedly not taken into account that they had scored higher than Serco for their proposed service - suspending the securement of the contract.
 On 29 May 2012 however, the court overturned the suspension and Serco was confirmed as the new operator, ending Caledonian MacBrayne's 10 year involvement with Northern Isles ferry services.
-The contract lasts for a period of six years and is worth £243m.
+The contract was for a period of six years and was worth £243m.

 Serco, using the vessels and branding of its predecessor, began operation of Northern Isles ferry services at 15:00 on 5 July 2012.
 It stated that it planned to make no changes to fares or timetables for the remainder of 2012, and that it planned to "overhaul catering, seating and onboard entertainment" in future.

 In the spring of 2013 NorthLink rebranded and launched new on board services such as "sleep pod" reclining seats and a premium lounge.
 The contract was due to end in 2018, but Serco received an 18-month extension.
 Arguments have been put forward by the RMT union to bring the service into public ownership.

-In February 2020, Paul Wheelhouse, the Scottish Minister for Energy, Connectivity and the Islands, announced that NorthLink's contract would be re-awarded by the end of March.
+Transport Scotland awarded Serco a new contract to operate the Northern Isles ferry services in April 2020.
+The contract began on 30 June 2020 for an initial term of six years, with an option to extend for a further two years.
+In June 2026, Transport Scotland announced that the tender process for the successor contract had begun, with a planned contract commencement date of 30 June 2028.